josephclaytonhansen/blender-addons/docs/shading-rig-troubleshooting.md

 ### Check Distance from Object
 If that doesn't do it, move the empty closer to your object.
 The distance from the object matters:
 [<img src="../img/sr/qsrw-11.gif" width="100%"/>](img/sr/qsrw-11.gif)
-Keep your edits close to your object for best results.
+Keep your effects close to your object for best results.
 ### Check Parameters
 Increase the Hardness.
 At lower values, the Effect may not always show up.
 ### Did you change, disconnect, or rename something in the shader?